localdevices/pyorc/README.md

 * Exports to simple text formats and GIS-compatible layers
 * Exports to augmented reality videos
 * Implementation of additional processing algorithms (STIV and LSPTV)
-* Implementation of several optical methods for reading water levels
 * Improved nighttime / poor weather conditions processing through learning approaches

 If you wish to fund this or other work on features, please contact us at info@rainbowsensing.com.